dragoonDorise/pegasus-rp2-metadata/README.md

 1 Install [Pegasus Frontend](https://pegasus-frontend.org/#downloads) for Android

-2 Copy the contents of this repository in the SD card or copy every metadata.pegasus.txt in every system rom folder that you already have
+2 Download the rom folder present in this repository in the SD card or copy every metadata.pegasus.txt in every system rom folder that you already have

 3 Place your roms in your SD card.
 We recommend using a FTP Server [like this](https://play.google.com/store/apps/details?id=com.theolivetree.ftpserver)